 Among the other 47 prisoners captured in North Vietnam, there are 36 advisors of diversionary detachments who were inserted in the border region between the DRV and Laos; lone diversionists who were conducting reconnaissance of our main transportation routes from helicopters and reconnaissance ships; and several seamen who abandoned their ships that we damaged and whom we picked up.
-Therefore the figures 624 and 47 add up to 671.
+Therefore the figures 624 and 47 add up to as well as American enlisted soldiers.